 Everybody’s celiac (or gluten intolerant) story is a little different, but there are often many similarities.
 Sharing our stories can be therapeutic for us, and very helpful for others.
 Sometimes it’s just nice for people to know they are not alone.
 They may share a similar experience with a doctor or have the same symptoms, and hearing your story helps them to feel that theirs is valid (even though it’s valid anyway).
-Or maybe your experience is different, but it triggers something that leads them to seeing symptoms in another person.
+Or maybe your experience is different, but it triggers something that leads them to see symptoms in another person.
 Talking about our stories helps to spread the word that celiac disease and gluten intolerance is a real problem that needs to be taken seriously.
-I’m going to sum up my story, but if you are interested in more details, you can read my celiac story in full here.
+I’m going to summarize the major point of my personal story below.

 (photo from microsoft.office.com)